ErichBSchulz/api4/autodocs/Entity.md

 ### Entity.get events
 ##<a name='action_getActions'></a>Action Entity.getActions

-Get actions for an entity with a list of accepted params:
+Get actions for an entity with a list of accepted params

 ##<a name='action_getActions_params'></a>Params